 The LabVIEW Simulation Interface Toolkit ships with FPGA bitfiles for many National Instruments R Series Intelligent DAQ devices.
-These VIs and bitfiles define the analog, digital, and pulse width modulation (PWM) inputs and outputs of the FPGA device.
-You use this information to create mappings between a model DLL and one or more FPGA devices.
+These VIs and bitfiles define the analog, digital, and pulse width modulation (PWM) inputs and outputs of the FPGA target.
+You use this information to create mappings between a model DLL and one or more FPGA targets.
 The Simulation Interface Toolkit also ships with a project file you can use with the NI cRIO-9103 chassis.

 These default bitfiles are sufficient for many applications.
 However, in some situations, you might need to create a custom FPGA bitfile to use with a simulation.
 For example, if you want to use additional digital I/O lines, more than two PWM outputs, or digital filtering built into the FPGA, you must create a custom bitfile.
 If you are running a simulation on a CompactRIO chassis, you also must create a custom bitfile, because CompactRIO chassis do not contain any built-in I/O modules.
 You must install the LabVIEW FPGA Module to create these files.

 The following sections provide information about creating a custom FPGA bitfile.

 Creating a custom FPGA bitfile includes the following three steps:

 The first step is to make a copy of a default FPGA VI and project.
 This step is different depending on whether you are using an R Series device or a CompactRIO chassis.

 The next step is customizing the FPGA VI.